 About Regional Roads Victoria

-Operating within the new Department, we are focussed on coordinating the transport system and planning for its future.
+The Department of Transport and Planning is focussed on coordinating the transport system and planning for Victoria’s future.
 This approach will ensure we are responding to regional issues for regional people.

 RRV brings together five regions which include: